assemble/grunt-github-api/README.md

 - `filters` - should contain the filtering parameters avaliable to the `src` query defined.
 Additional information about specific filters can be found in the [Github Developer Documentation](http://developer.github.com/).

-- `screenDump` - boolean flag to used to determine if the returned JSON should be dumped to the screen. (default is `false`)
+- `screenDump` - boolean flag used to determine if the returned JSON should be dumped to the screen. (default is `false`)

+- `reqType` - string to indicate if the request type is either `data` or a `file` - (default is `data`)

+- `fileEncode` - string to indicate the desired encoding type file contents should be switched to before saving to disk.

 ### Targets